 Best Starts uses the Results Based Accountability (RBA) framework to measure program performance.
 The RBA Framework includes three questions: 1) How many people were served/reached by this program, 2) How well did your program serve people, and 3) How are those you served better off?
 Performance Measures are developed to answer these three questions and are informed by the program's model and purpose.
 Performance Measures may include tracking the number of young people who participate in your project activities, or the number of activities held as part of your project.
 Specific measures will be developed in partnership with Best Starts and youth awardees.
 In addition to collecting quantitative data, youth awardees will have the opportunity to share stories about project impact and reflect on successes and challenges in a Narrative Report that will include open ended questions.
-Youth awardees will be asked to track data about their projects throughout the year and share data with Best Starts in July 2024 and December 2024
+Youth awardees will be asked to track data about their projects throughout the year and share data with Best Starts in January 2025 and July 2026.
+Awardees will also complete a narrative report in July 2026.